Three7vn/desthetik/README.md

 1. Fix Bugs & Structure inputs for LLM processing
 2. Map inputs to nodes in design
 3. Allow user to download design
-4. Allow voice input
-5. User can hover over nodes for a more in-depth explanation
+4. User can hover over nodes for a more in-depth explanation